 If you were baptized in a different faith tradition, you may register as a baptized member by providing contact information to the church office.
 Registration will ensure that you receive details about events and activities.

 If you want to become an Episcopalian and formalize your membership by being confirmed or received, please contact the office.
 Adult confirmation and reception classes are held in preparation for confirmation services, led by the Diocesan Bishop and held at Trinity or Trenton’s Trinity Cathedral.

 If you wish to be baptized as an adult, please contact the office.
 Trinity requires a period of study and spiritual preparation for adult baptisms.

 Any member of Trinity Church may take part in ministries and may also serve in leadership capacities as appropriate.
-The Vestry and other ministries are restricted to confirmed members.
+The Mission Committee and other ministries are restricted to confirmed members.